crewshin/ios-engineer-tweet-md/README.md

 4. If you'd like to include comments to explain your thought process, feel free to do so within the code or in the description of your merge request.
 5. Please do not add any new third party libraries, but feel free to note in the comments if you were considering doing so.

+### Associate Level Applicants
+If you are applying for an associate position, then Tasks 4 and 5 are optional.

 ### What to Expect after you Submit
 Our team will be notified and we'll review the submission within 3 days.
 Among other things, we'll be checking for:
 * Ability to fully meet the requirements of each task as specified.